I am so excited to finally be posting this recipe. You guys, I have been working on this baby for a while now and I LOVE the finished product.

 *If you're not gluten-free, just use regular soy sauce.

 *For the sweet potato, 2 average sweet potatoes will give you about 4 cups mashed.
 Cut the sweet potato in half and roast open side down on parchment lined baking sheet at 425F for about 45 to 50 min.
 Let cool, then scoop out the sweet potato.

 Amount Per Serving: Calories: 425Total Fat: 31gSaturated Fat: 23gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 27mgSodium: 509mgCarbohydrates: 31gFiber: 3gSugar: 10gProtein: 11g

 Nutritional information is provided as a courtesy and is an estimate only.
 This information comes from online calculators and not from My Sweet Mess.
 Although we do attempt to provide as accurate nutritional information as possible, these figures are only estimates.

 This soup is so incredibly satisfying, you will be warm, full and your belly will be happy.
 The sweet, earthiness from the sweet potatoes, with the richness of the coconut milk and the fragrant lemongrass paired with the tanginess from the fresh lime and Tamari – is just spectacular.
 The flavours meld so well into one another; there’s something almost umami about it.

-If you don’t have a heavy bottom pot that you love, here are a few that I like.
+If you don’t have a heavy bottom pot that you love, here is one that I like.

 Till the next recipe,